mingzehuang/latentcor/paper/paper.md

 The script to reproduce Figure \ref{fig:R_cars} is available [here](https://github.com/mingzehuang/latentcor_evaluation/blob/master/all_heatmap.R).
 We also provide interactive heatmaps for [estimated latent correlations](https://rpubs.com/mingzehuang/797937), [Pearson correlations](https://rpubs.com/mingzehuang/797945), and [their differences (estimated latent correlations minus Pearson correlations)](https://rpubs.com/mingzehuang/798060) for the `mtcars` data set.

-# Availability
+# Basic Usage and Availability

 The R package `latentcor` is available on [Github](https://github.com/mingzehuang/latentcor/).
-A comprehensive vignette with additional mathematical and computational details is available [here](https://mingzehuang.github.io/latentcor/articles/latentcor.html).
+A getting started vignette with basic examples is available [here](https://mingzehuang.github.io/latentcor/articles/latentcor.html).
+A vignette with mathematical background of estimation process as well as effect of optional parameters is available [here](https://mingzehuang.github.io/latentcor/articles/latentcor_math.html).

 # Acknowledgments